< Go to Duffel Bags

 View our complete Duffel Bag Review to see how this product compared to others.

 The Alpaca is the best in the transportation category because it has the most carrying options.
 We like each of its carrying options and found ourselves cannibalizing its removable shoulder strap (which comes on top of two additional shoulder straps) to put on our other duffels that don't have one.
-The shoulder straps are very comfortable and scored at the top of the review along with the Black Diamond Huey Duffel and the The North Face Base Camp Duffel.
+The shoulder straps are very comfortable and scored at the top of the review along with the The North Face Base Camp Duffel.
 We like the Alpaca's padded lid that helps protect your back from random objects.
 It is in the the upper half of the review for weather resistance, being only slightly behind the Mountain Hardwear Expedition Duffel.
 As for toughness, it is about as burly as The North Face Base Camp Duffel.
 We really like how easy the Alpaca is to pack.
 Its large zippered opening is nearly the size of the pack itself and swallowed our possessions nicely.
 We liked its two daisy-chain-like features on either side, which gave it many lashing options for bus tops and glacier sleds.

 There are not many major dislikes in the Gregory Alpaca but there are a few little things.
 While not the heaviest, it is on the heavier side of the duffels in this review.
 It lacks a little window pocket for your contact information, something all the duffels we reviewed had except both Gregory models.
 While we applaud the inclusion of compression straps, the Gregory's are not our favorite design.
 We didn't like them as much as the models with the compression straps on the sides and didn't use them as much.
 We also never used the internal compression straps.